-Any business owner in western countries will look for a virtual assistant with native or near-native English proficiency.
+Any business owner in Western countries will seek a virtual assistant with native or near-native English proficiency.
 The last thing you want is to hire someone you cannot communicate with.
 Communication can make or break your business.
-You need someone who fully understands your business requirements, specifications, and how you want them to perform any given task.
+You need someone who fully understands your business requirements, specifications, and how you want them to perform any task.
 Virtual assistants based in the Philippines speak perfect English.
 That’s why they are the favorite choice of businesses hiring remote assistants.

 To Save Money

 One of the many reasons many businesses choose to hire remote assistants is that they want to save money.
 As you will see below, hiring remote assistants from Filipinos is a cost-effective solution as their hourly rates are way below virtual assistants from the US or Europe.
 So, besides their English proficiency, education levels, and skill sets, you get value for your money when hiring a virtual assistant based in the Philippines.